 Hundreds of Pacific Islanders have access to higher education through SDSU’s Interwork Institute.

-Geoff Chase, dean of undergraduate studies, (front, far left), with graduates of SDSU's master's program in postsecondary educational leadership.
+Geoff Chase, with graduates of SDSU's master's program in postsecondary educational leadership.

 Two San Diego State alumni will assume top government positions in the South Pacific next month—living proof of the university’s expanding global reach.

 In November, Lolo Letalu Matalasi Moliga was elected governor and Lemanu Peleti Mauga was elected lieutenant governor of American Samoa.
 The two SDSU alumni will assume office on Jan.
 3, 2013.

 Both are graduates of the Department of Administration, Rehabilitation, and Postsecondary Education’s